 - When Deronda reaches a dead end, you'll see a metal gate on the right.
 Find a legal place to park nearby and don't be THAT person who blocks someone else's driveway.
 Not only is it rude, but local homeowners know (and will use) the phone number for the tow truck that will take your vehicle away.

 - From there, it's pretty easy to figure out what to do.
-Walk a short distance uphill to two very nice spots for viewing the sign.
+Walk a short distance uphill to two spots for viewing the sign.

 Hiking Behind the Hollywood Sign

 The photographer who took this photo probably got to this location above the Hollywood Sign using the Hollyridge Trail.
-Unfortunately for you, the gate used to access the trail from Beachwood Drive closed permanently to hikers in April, 2017.
+Unfortunately, the gate used to access the trail from Beachwood Drive closed permanently to hikers in April 2017.

 Hollywood Sign from the Hollywood Reservoir